 However, issues relating to child custody, child support, spousal support, and division of properties such as the home must be decided quickly.
 For instance, if you need money for the kids right away, you obviously can’t wait for the final divorce decree.
 Therefore, you’ll need a temporary order in the interim.

 Courts grant temporary orders to address urgent issues promptly while a case is still pending.
 Any party in a lawsuit can apply for an interim order during a divorce case or even before filing a divorce petition.
-Some of the best family lawyers in Norristown, PA, can help you file a request for a temporary order.
+Some of the best family lawyers Pukekohe can help you file a request for a temporary order.

 Types of Issues Addressed in Temporary Orders